Freelancer, solopreneur….does it really matter what you call yourself?

 8) Developing resilience helps you easily handle income fluctuations common when you work for yourself.
 When you plan for instability, you're less likely to be surprised making it easier to spring into action.

 9) Leveraging the knowledge of others means you focus on your strengths while minimizing your weaknesses so you can focus on what you can do to grow your business.

 10) Trusting yourself is actually part of why you went out on your own -- because you know everything gets better when you do.

 When you can check-off all the items on the solopreneur list you know you've made the transition.
+When you're a solopreneur, you have truly bet on yourself.
 Perhaps you're on the road.
 How do you make it the rest of the way?

 Want more tips?
 Get our free checklist.